OneMoreSummer/academic-kickstart/content/post/what-is-maturity-status/index.md

 This then gives you a percentage of Predicted Adult Height (%PAH).

 By knowing player A with Maturity Status of 95% and player B at only 85% then this will help to make better and more informed decisions about the coaching, selection, S&C evaluations, playing up/down of both players.

+Maturity Timing is differentto Maturity Status.
+A player's maturity timng can be classified as Early, On Time or Late.
+Typically 15% are Early and Late with 70% On Time.

 **Maturity Status & Relative Age Effect**